j-moralejo-pinas/sphinx-linkfix/README.rst

 .. code-block:: python

     # List of path prefixes to strip from links
-    sphinx_linkfix_strip_prefixes = ('docs/', 'source/')
+    # If the file you are referencing lives in the docs/ directory of your project,
+    # when the link is processed it should point to the root of the docs/ directory,
+    # thus, we strip the 'docs/' prefix from the link.
+    # E.g., `Reference <docs/REFERENCE.rst>`_ becomes href="REFERENCE.html"
+    docs_relative_path = 'docs/'

     # List of file extensions to process
     sphinx_linkfix_file_extensions = ('.rst', '.md')

-4. Write links in your documentation using GitHub-style syntax, e.g., \`Reference <REFERENCE.rst>\`_.
-(You can use the repository README.rst as an examples)
+4. Write links in your documentation using GitHub-style syntax, e.g., ```Reference <REFERENCE.rst>`_``.
+(You can use the repository ``README.rst`` as an example)

-5. Create files in your sphinx directory with the same names that you used in the links, that include the original file.
-E.g., docs/REFERENCE.rst with
+5. If the referenced files live in the root directory of the project, make sure to include a file with the same name in the docs folder, referencing the original file.
+E.g., ``docs/REFERENCE.rst`` with:

 .. code-block:: rst